How Much Money Is Needed to Start an eCommerce Business?

 Putting a dollar amount on the cost to start up an eCommerce business is difficult.
 Some people start up their eCommerce sites on shoestring budgets, while others seemingly have bottomless budgets and go all out.
 But you can estimate how much you'll need because there are a lot of fixed costs involved in starting the business and you can add them in as you go down the list of needs and requirements.

-Following are some of the different costs that you'll come across as you embark on your eCommerce business.
+The following are some of the different costs that you'll come across as you embark on your eCommerce business.

 Website Hosting Services